turnerbenjamin/mb230_revision_notes/4_extend_customer_service_with_power_platform/1_and_2_create_and_configure_apps_for_customer_service.md

 - Use and update data from other sources
 - Interact with data in fields on the model driven app form
 - Trigger Power Automated flows from buttons in the embeded canvas app
-- Perform complex logic not posible in modern driven app forms without coding
+- Perform complex logic not posible in model-driven app forms without coding
-- Create a wizared-like UI to guide the user through a complex set of decisions based on data
+- Create a wizard-like UI to guide the user through a complex set of decisions based on data

 ## Customise Case Management